raetha/wyzesense2mqtt/README.md

 ```bash
 mkdir -p /docker/ws2m-hub/data
 ```
-4. (Optional) Pre-populate a sensors.yaml file for your dongle into `<data>/dongles/<dongle_mac>/sensors.yaml`.
+4. (Optional) Pre-populate a `sensors.yaml` file at `<data>/sensors.yaml`.
 This file is created automatically when sensors are first discovered.
-The dongle MAC is shown in the startup log.
 5. Start the container:
 ```bash
 docker compose up -d
 ```
 6. Pair sensors following [instructions below](#pairing-a-sensor).
 Sensors already paired to the dongle are found automatically on start; they will be added with default values (unknown version, contact sensor class) until updated manually.

+**Multiple dongles:** with `dongle: auto` (the default), every connected WyzeSense dongle is used.
+To pass an arbitrary number of dongles into the container without editing the compose file for each one — and to survive replugging — install the udev rule from `examples/99-ws2m-dongles.rules.example`, which collects all WyzeSense dongles under `/dev/ws2m-dongles/`.
+Bind mount that folder into the container (see the commented volume and `device_cgroup_rules` lines in the compose example) and either keep `WS2M_DONGLE=auto` or set it to `/dev/ws2m-dongles`.

 **Health monitoring:** The container includes a `HEALTHCHECK` that monitors `/tmp/ws2m_healthy`. ws2m writes and periodically touches this file while running normally, and removes it on dongle failure.
 The container reports as `unhealthy` within ~90 seconds of a dongle failure or process hang.
 When unhealthy, check `docker logs ws2m-hub` — the failed dongle and all its sensors will also have been published offline to MQTT for automation triggers.

 ### Remote Bridge (Docker)

-To use a WyzeSense USB dongle on a separate machine from the hub, run the `ws2m-remote` image on that machine.
-The remote forwards raw USB frames to the hub over an authenticated WebSocket.
+To use WyzeSense USB dongles on a separate machine from the hub, run the `ws2m-remote` image on that machine.
+The remote forwards raw USB frames to the hub over authenticated WebSockets and relays any number of dongles (`WS2M_DONGLE=auto` detects them all).

 **On the hub:** enable the WebSocket listener by setting `hub_ws_enabled: true` in `config.yaml` (or `WS2M_HUB_WS_ENABLED=true` in your hub `.env`).
 The hub advertises itself via mDNS on the local network by default.